vmware-tanzu-learning/shipkin-course/units/using-shipkin/extensions/index.md

 path="build.gradle" lang="groovy" ref="master" hidden="false"}}
 ```

--   `owner`: Github org where the code lives
+-   `owner`: Github org where the code lives.
--   `repo` the repository for the file
+-   `repo` the repository for the file.
--   `path` path to the file
+-   `path` path to the file.
--   `ref` the branch or tag for the file
+-   `ref` the branch or tag for the file.
--   `lang` the programming language the code is in for highlighting
+-   `lang` the programming language the code is in for highlighting.
 -   `hidden` boolean that specifies if the included file is visible,
-    default is _true_
+    default is _true_.

 The included file will look like this: